BTG Network Faculty and Staff Biographies

 Abby S. Letcher, MD, Faculty Associate/Medical Director of Caring Place Family Healthy Program, was a lecturer for the University of Michigan Department of Family Medicine, prior to moving to the Lehigh Valley area.
 Dr. Letcher earned her bachelor’s degree in English and African studies from Yale University.
 She completed a doctorate degree in medicine from the University of Pennsylvania School of Medicine in 1995.
 Dr. Letcher is an alumna of the Family Medicine Residency Program at Thomas Jefferson University Hospital.
 After graduating, she participated in the Robert Wood Johnson Clinical Scholars Program and was also a NIMH/Measey Fellow.
 She is a member of the Society of Teachers of Family Medicine and the North American Primary Care Research Group.
 Her special interests include adolescent health care and healthy communities.

-Ellen Martinak, BS, is the Associate Director for the Bridging the Gaps Program and the University of Pennsylvania Bridging the Gaps Program Director.
-Ms. Martinak received a Bachelor of Science in education from West Chester University in Pa.
-She then taught Middle and High School in the New Jersey public school system.
-She is currently an MS candidate, Spring 2013, at the University of Pennsylvania, Graduate School of Education, Policy Research, Evaluation, and Management Program.
+Ellen Martinak, MS, is the Associate Director for the Bridging the Gaps Program and the University of Pennsylvania Bridging the Gaps Program Director.
+Ms. Martinak received her Bachelor of Science in education from West Chester University and her Master of Science degree from the University of Pennsylvania Graduate School of Education, SMART (Statistics, Measurement, Assessment, and Research Technology) Program.
+Prior to her work with Bridging the Gaps, Ms. Martinak taught Middle and High School in the New Jersey public school system.

-Sarah A. McCarthy, PhD, Director of the Bridging the Gaps Program, is an assistant professor of Anatomy at the Lake Erie College of Osteopathic Medicine (LECOM).
+Sarah A. McCarthy, PhD, Director of the Bridging the Gaps program, is an assistant professor of anatomy at the Lake Erie College of Osteopathic Medicine (LECOM).
 She graduated from Mercyhurst University with a BS in applied forensic science.
-She then went on to earn her PhD in anatomy at The Pennsylvania State University where she studied the development of prostate cancer bone metastases.
-She is also an active member of the American Association of Anatomists.
-Recently, she became a volunteer board member for the American Cancer Society’s Erie unit and a member of the board of directors for the Northwestern PA division of JDRF.
+She went on to earn her PhD in anatomy at The Pennsylvania State University, where she studied the development of prostate cancer bone metastases.
+Dr. McCarthy is also an active member of the American Association of Anatomists.
+Recently, she became a volunteer board member for the American Cancer Society's Erie unit and a member of the board of directors for the Northwestern PA division of JDRF.

 R. Patrick McManus Jr., MD, is Assistant Professor of Family and Community Medicine at Thomas Jefferson University.
 He is the Residency Director in the Department of Family and Community Medicine where he began residency in 1991, was chief resident, and completed fellowship in 1995.
 He received his medical degree from the Medical University of South Carolina in Charleston and completed his undergraduate work at the University of Notre Dame.
 He serves as the director of the Urban Underserved Program at Jefferson’s Medical College and is Medical Director at Youth Emergency Service shelter for homeless adolescents where he created a community clinical outreach and training site for students and residents from TJU in 1995.
 He is also the founding director of Jeffmentors, a longitudinal mentoring program for urban youth in North Philadelphia where he trains youth in anger management.
 He is a member of the Philadelphia College of Physicians.
 He has published and presented nationally in the field of adolescent health, homeless youth, child abuse, domestic violence and community-oriented primary care.
 In 1996 and 2007 he received Youth Service Inc’s outstanding volunteer award.
 In 2005 he received the Pennsylvania Academy of Family Physicians exemplary teaching award, and in 2009 he received the Gold Humanism in Medicine Award from Jefferson’s graduating class.